Global Privacy Statement

 - developing new services; and

-The information Paul Hastings collects from its Suppliers relates to the management of these relationships and the exchange of requested products and services.
-Such information may include title, name, address, phone number, email address, invoicing and other payment information, and agreements executed with Paul Hastings.
+The Personal Information Paul Hastings collects from its Suppliers relates to the management of these relationships and the exchange of requested products and services.
+Such Personal Information may include title, name, address, phone number, email address, invoicing and other payment information, and agreements executed with Paul Hastings.

 We Process Personal Information about Suppliers for a variety of business purposes, including but not limited to: